matuteiglesias/journal/content/Accounting/2025-02-25_Enhanced_financial_document_processing_automation.md

 **🕒 18:20–21:40**
 **🏷️ Labels**: Financial Documents, Schema Management, Data Processing, Automation, File Recovery
 **📂 Project**: Accounting
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to refine the automation processes for financial document handling, focusing on schema management, data cleaning, and performance evaluation.
+The session aimed to refine the [[automation]] processes for financial document handling, focusing on schema management, data cleaning, and performance evaluation.

 ### Key Activities
 - **Schema Refinements**: Updated the schema for processing financial documents to enforce categorical values and clarify roles of `account_id`, `property_id`, and `issuer`.
 This included handling missing values and ensuring accurate categorization.